Australians vote to determine conservative government future

 CANBERRA, Australia (AP) — Vote counting started in Australia’s election on Saturday that will decide whether Prime Minister Scott Morrison’s conservative government can defy odds and rule for a fourth three-year term.

-But Morrison defied the opinion polls in 2019 by leading his coalition to a narrow victory.

-His coalition holds the narrowest of majorities — 76 seats in the 151-seat House of Representatives, where parties need a majority to form a government.
+His coalition holds the narrowest of majorities — 76 seats in the 151-member House of Representatives, where parties need a majority to form a government.

 Both leaders campaigned in Melbourne on Saturday morning before voting in their hometown of Sydney.